SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 ~~~~~~~~~~~~

 the change value message contains the name of the module or parameter
 and the value to be set.
-The value is JSON formatted, but note that for
+The value is JSON formatted.
-a floating point value this is a simple decimal coded ASCII number.
-As
-soon as the set-value is read back from the hardware, all clients having activated
+As soon as the set-value is read back from the hardware, all clients,
-the parameter/module in question get an "update" message is sent.
+having activated the parameter/module in question, get an "update" message.
 After all side-effects are communicated, a "changed" reply is then send, containing a
 `Data report`_ of the read-back value.

+remarks:
-*remark: If the value is not stored in hardware, the "update" message can be sent immediately.*
+  * If the value is not stored in hardware, the "update" message can be sent immediately.*

-*remark: The read-back value should always reflect the value actually used.*
+  * The read-back value should always reflect the value actually used.*
+  * an client having activated updates may get an ``update`` message before the ``changed`` message, both containing the same data report.

 Example on a connection with activated updates.
 Qualifiers are replaced by {...} for brevity here.